Düsseldorf Stadtbahn: Metro plans

 The original plans of the 1960s envisioned a subway system for Düsseldorf.
 In 1959, the findings of a special commission formed by the city administration, the police, the Rheinbahn, and the city of Düsseldorf considered a total of 47 kilometers of classic subway network with five lines.
 According to the drafts, this would have completely replaced the tramway system with only three supplementary bus lines and would have made the streets of the state capital completely adjusted for cars.
 The idea was to have several streetcar lines divided into different areas.
 In addition, the streetcar lines would have been integrated into the subway system.

 The aim was to have several sections leading to different parts of the city, which would have been bundled into two main lines in the city center.
 A connection of these was planned at a central subway station at today's Heinrich-Heine-Allee.
 However, these plans were changed at the behest of the North Rhine-Westphalian state government as financial sponsor, in favor of a light rail system for the entire Rhine-Ruhr area.

 Current lines

 U70 is a rush-hour-only express line.
 It operates the same route as the U76, however it does not stop at all stations along the way.
 U77 is not operated on Sundays or holidays.
-Lines U81-U82 are currently in planning and constructions are set to start in late 2020/early 2021.
+U81 only operates on selected event and trade fair days.